Singapore family offices · Cross-border positioning

 What this work does not include.

 These belong with Singapore counsel who specialise in family-office structuring and US entry, and with US counsel on the American side.
-The firm works inside the parameters they set.
-When a marketing decision carries legal, tax, or fiduciary implications, the firm flags it and defers before execution.
+GMA works inside the parameters they set.
+When a marketing decision carries legal, tax, or fiduciary implications, GMA flags it and defers before execution.

 Frequently asked.

 Family-office-backed technical B2B, family-office-backed biotech and medtech, engineering-commercial holdings in the portfolio, and cyber portfolio companies.
-The pattern is consistent across these sectors: US category anchor is missing, US peer set is absent, and the materials read as holding-brand overflow rather than commercial positioning.
-Fit is confirmed in discovery.
+The pattern is consistent across these sectors: US category anchor is missing, US peer set is absent, and the materials land as holding-brand overflow rather than commercial positioning.
+Fit is checked against the concrete US move.

 No. Single-family-office structures, Variable Capital Company wrappers, MAS Section 13O and 13U schemes, EP and Tech.Pass visa work, SPV formation, fiduciary agreements, trustee selection, and US tax residency sit with Singapore counsel and US counsel.
-The firm designs US marketing architecture inside the structure counsel has already put in place, including the holding brand and the operating brand surfaces the public and the US intermediary read.
+GMA builds the US website, deck, proof, and follow-up around the structure counsel already chose, including the holding brand and the operating brand touchpoints the public and the US intermediary evaluate.

 Often yes.
 Kuala Lumpur and Jakarta single family offices with a Singapore holding structure and US portfolio companies or US co-investment vehicles are served through the same engagement shapes.
 The holding-brand-versus-operating-brand problem is consistent across Southeast Asian family offices entering the US, and the Singapore gate is where those conversations typically start.

-With an inquiry through the contact form and a short discovery conversation.
-The firm runs three engagements: Market Entry Sprint (6 to 10 weeks), Cross-Border Build (3 to 6 months), or Group Partnership (monthly retainer, 12-month minimum).
-Fit and pricing are confirmed in discovery, not published.
-Family-office engagements most often begin as a Build or Partnership because multiple portfolio surfaces are usually in scope.
+With an inquiry through the contact form and an inquiry screening.
+GMA runs three engagements: Market-Entry Marketing Sprint (6 to 10 weeks), Cross-Border Marketing Build (3 to 6 months), or Global Marketing Partnership (monthly retainer, 12-month minimum).
+GMA confirms fit and pricing after the inquiry screening.
+Public prices are not listed.
+Family-office engagements most often begin as a Build or Partnership because multiple portfolio websites, decks, and sales materials are usually in scope.

 Further on Singapore and the US corridor.